sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 |SS_w| = 0.0025 + 0.0225 + 0.1225 + 0.0136 + 0.1003 = 0.2614

-Of course, if we actually wanted to get the *right* answer we’d need to do this for all 18 observations in the data set, not just the first five.
-We could continue with the pencil and paper calculations if we wanted to, but it’s pretty tedious.
-Alternatively, it’s not too hard to do this in jamovi.
+Of course, if we actually wanted to get the *right* answer we would need to do this for all 18 observations in the data set, not just the first five.
+We could continue with the pencil and paper calculations if we wanted to, but it is pretty tedious.
+Alternatively, it is not too hard to do this in jamovi.

 #.
 Go to an empty column (at the end of the data set) and double click on the